exponea/exponea-flutter-sdk/Documentation/push-notifications.md

 > ❗️Important
 >
 > The SDK can automatically generate `notification_state` events,
-> but your Engagement project must have event creation enabled.
+> but your {user.mkg} project must have event creation enabled.
 If your project uses custom event schemas
 > or restricts event creation, add `notification_state` to the list of allowed events.
 Otherwise, push token registration will fail silently.

 ### Verifying token tracking

-You can verify that tokens are being tracked correctly in the Bloomreach Engagement web application:
+You can verify that tokens are being tracked correctly in the {user.mkg} web application:

 1. Navigate to Data & Assets > Customers
 2. Locate the customer profile